The Freedom and Responsibility That Comes With Psychedelic Medicine

 First off, psychedelics include substances such as MDMA, LSD, and magic mushrooms among others.
 Psychedelics increased in popularity in North-America as people continued their struggles with the negative effects of the COVID-19 pandemic such as job losses, family troubles, financial hardships, and a rise in mental health illnesses and lack of coping mechanisms.

-Here are some benefits and consequences that come with the consumption of psychedelic medicine:
+Here are some benefits and consequences that come with the consumption of psychedelics:

 Improving Mental Health: